Adam Ripplinger Adam Ripplinger

 She could feel the warmth between her legs against her hand, a fire being rekindled, not in her body, but in her soul.

 With each pose, she felt more alive.
-She rolled onto her side, completely uncovered.
+She rolled onto her side, completely unashamed.
 She arched, stretched, let her body take up space in ways she never had.
 The nervous, self-critical woman who had walked in was gone.
-In her place was someone unafraid, someone hungry to be seen.
+In her place was someone unafraid, someone rediscovering and reclaiming her sensuality.

 As she lay there, breasts out, womanhood fully on display, she couldn’t help but notice how focused Dom seemed on his craft; checking angles, making sure the light was right, checking in to make sure she was feeling good.
 She realized he didn’t see her as a naked woman in his studio, certainly not like other men would.
 He saw her beauty as sculpture to be revealed by his lights.
 He saw her nudity not as scandal, but as an opportunity to truly celebrate her form, her personality.
 In that moment she trusted him completely.

-By the end of the session, she was flushed and glowing, hair tousled, skin kissed pink from the heart pumping her blood faster through her veins.
+By the end of the session, she was flushed and glowing, hair tousled, skin kissed pink from the heart pumping her blood so fast through her veins.
 She gathered the robe around herself, but now it felt like armor she no longer needed.

 Dom lowered his camera, watching her gather herself, he noticed her laughing to herself softly as though surprised by her own boldness.